Noah2610/GenMdTOC/README.md

 then _(optionally)_ skip it while generating.
 So you wouldn't wind up with either a TOC entry to the TOC, or
 a TOC entry to a non-existent header, as it has been replaced by the TOC.
+- Only process headers after line matching a regex